RonPieket/BinaryRelations/README.md

 std::vector<RightType>* findRight(const LeftType &left) const
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The API for OneToOne is the same, except for `findLeft`:
+The API for OneToOne is the same, except for `findRight`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 OneToOne:

-RightType findRight(const RightType &right, const LeftType &notFoundValue) const
+RightType findRight(const LeftType &left, const RightType &notFoundValue) const
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And ManyToMany is the same as OneToMany, except for `findRight`:
+And ManyToMany is the same as OneToMany, except for `findLeft`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ManyToMany:

-std::vector<LeftType>* findleft(const RightType &right) const
+const std::vector<LeftType>* findLeft(const RightType &right) const
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~